Ontario Medical Power of Attorney (Rights, Rules & Forms)

 Under Ontario law, you can avoid this by choosing someone you trust to make healthcare decisions for you.
 This person is called your “attorney for personal care.”

-In this guide, I’ll walk you through everything in simple terms—what it means, how it works in Ontario, and how to use a free template properly.
+In this article, I’ll walk you through everything in simple terms—what it means, how it works in Ontario, and how to use a free template properly.

 Free Ontario Medical Power of Attorney Template